-Many developing countries adopt industrial policies favoring selected sectors.
-Is there an economic logic to this type of interventions?
-I answer this question by characterizing industrial policy in production networks.
-Market imperfections compound through backward demand linkages, causing upstream sectors to be the sink of imperfections and have the largest size distortions.
+Abstract Many developing countries adopt industrial policies favoring selected sectors.
+Is there an economic logic to this type of intervention?
+I analyze industrial policy when economic sectors form a production network via input-output linkages.
+Market imperfections generate distortionary effects that compound through backward demand linkages, causing upstream sectors to become the sink for imperfections and have the greatest size distortions.
 My key finding is that the distortion in sectoral size is a sufficient statistic for the social value of promoting that sector; thus, there is an incentive for a well-meaning government to subsidize upstream sectors.
-Furthermore, aggregate effects of sectoral interventions can be simply summarized by the cross-sector covariance between my sufficient statistic and policy spending.
-My sufficient statistic predicts sectoral policies in South Korea in the 1970s and in modern-day China, suggesting that sectoral interventions might have generated positive aggregate effects in these economies.
+Furthermore, sectoral interventions' aggregate effects can be simply summarized, to first order, by the cross-sector covariance between my sufficient statistic and subsidy spending.
+My sufficient statistic predicts sectoral policies in South Korea in the 1970s and modern-day China, suggesting that sectoral interventions might have generated positive aggregate effects in these economies.

 Keywords: Production Network, Misallocation, Development, Growth, Industrial Policies